Style focus Klezmer

 Individual or group lessons with stylefocus take place in Leipzig, in Reudnitz.

-Rosita, student, 2018
+Anja, student, 2018